 Antihistamines treat allergy symptoms like itching, sneezing, itchy eyes, itchy nose, runny nose, and itchy throat.
 Antihistamines can also help with itching associated with skin rashes like hives and eczema.
 They can be taken everyday to keep symptoms under control and are considered safe for daily use.
 Consider using the newer non-sedating or minimally sedating antihistamines, like:

-Natural, Drug-Free Cedar Allergy Tips to Reduce Cedar Pollen Exposure
+Natural, Drug-Free Cedar Fever Allergy Tips to Reduce Cedar Pollen Exposure

 If you haven’t yet begun experiencing symptoms this season -- or even if you have -- it’s always a good idea to protect yourself in advance.
 Some simple measures can go a long way in keeping cedar pollen out of your system.